aht/stream.py/doc/index.rst

-Multiple concurrent streams can be piped to a single :class:`PCollector` or :class:`QCollector`, which will gather generated items whenever they are avaiable.
+Multiple concurrent streams can be piped to a single :class:`PCollector` or :class:`QCollector`, which will gather generated items whenever they are available.
 PCollectors can collect from :class:`ForkedFeeder`'s or :class:`ProcessPool`'s (via system pipes) and QCollector's can collect from :class:`ThreadedFeeder`'s and :class:`ThreadPool`'s (via queues).